 This is the best time in history to be involved in teaching and learning.
 Shenandoah provides a truly unique setting for faculty, students and staff to explore their interests.

-ACT Guiding Principles:
+ACT Guiding Principles

-- Drive toward efficiencies and cost savings.
+- Drive toward technology efficiencies and cost savings.

-- Forge strategic partnerships and leverage resources.
+- Forge strategic partnerships and leverage resources wherever possible.

-- Increased experimentation in teaching and learning.
+- Experimentation in technology for teaching and learning.

-- Rapidly changing technologies in higher education.
+- Exploiting rapidly changing technologies in higher education.

 As a component of CTLT, the mission of ACT is supporting Technology Enhanced Active Learning (TEAL) to inspire students through transformative learning and to strengthen support for faculty scholarship using technology.
 CTLT/ACT is a champion for pedagogically sound and effective use of technology for instruction through the support of systematic explorations of learning technologies aimed at enhancing student success.